moddedmc-wiki/yacl-wiki/autogen/annotations/enumcycler.md

 <ViewGithub url="https://github.com/isXander/YetAnotherConfigLib/blob/1.20.x/dev/common/src/main/java/dev/isxander/yacl3/config/v2/api/autogen/EnumCycler.java" />

-The `@EnumCycler` annotation is an option factory that creates a regular option with a `CyclingListControllerBuilder` controller.
+The `@EnumCycler` annotation creates an option with a `CyclingListControllerBuilder` controller.
 If the enum implements `CyclableEnum`, the allowed values will be used from that, rather than every single enum constant in the class.
 If not, `EnumCycler.allowedOrdinals()` is used.

 There are two methods of formatting for enum values.
 First, if the enum implements `NameableEnum`, `NameableEnum.getDisplayName()` is used.
 Otherwise, the translation key `yacl3.config.enum.{ENUM_CLASS_NAME}.{ENUM_NAME}` where `{ENUM_CLASS_NAME}` is the exact name of the class and `{NAME}` is equal to the lower case of `Enum#name()`.